When you think of workplace injuries, the first thing that comes to mind may be…

 Treatment, though, is often unaffordable without workers’ compensation coverage.

 Just because these injuries are not as easily visible and happen over time does not mean they should be written off as something less serious than other workplace injuries.
-At Koszdin, Fields, Sherry & Katz, we want to make sure that your RSI is covered by workers’ compensation and that you are taken care of.
+At Koszdin, Fields & Sherry, we want to make sure that your RSI is covered by workers’ compensation and that you are taken care of.
 If needed, we will work to secure compensation for your medical expenses, lost income, as well as pain and suffering damages.
 When you need a Van Nuys repetitive motion injury attorney, you can reach out to us for a free consultation by clicking here or calling one of these numbers: 818-812-5639 or 800-747-3447.